dareindie/HeartOxy/README.md

 ---

-### I keep receiving repeated intensity alerts when my heart rate or SpO₂ exceeds limits.
+### I keep receiving repeated intensity alerts when my heart rate or SpO₂ is outside the Below Recovery / Above Peak / Below Low zones.
 How can I reduce these alerts?

-If your heart rate or SpO₂ readings remain outside configured ranges such as:
+If your heart rate or SpO₂ readings remain outside zones such as:

 - Below Recovery
 - Above Peak
-- Below Caution
+- Below Low

-HeartOxy may trigger repeated intensity alerts.
+HeartOxy may trigger repeated intensity alerts every 10 seconds.

 To reduce repeated notifications: